Genivia/ugrep-indexer/README.md

 The *ugrep-indexer* utility recursively indexes files to speed up recursive grepping.

-*Note: this is a 0.9 beta version of a new generation of "monotonic indexers".
-This release is subject to change and improvements based on experiments and user feedback.
-Regardless, this implementation has been extensively tested for correctness.*
+Also the contents of archives and compressed files are indexed when specified with a command-line option.
+This eliminates searching them when none of their contents match the specified patterns.

-[ugrep](https://github.com/Genivia/ugrep) is a grep-compatible fast file searcher that supports index-based searching as of v3.12.5.
+[ugrep](https://github.com/Genivia/ugrep) is a grep-compatible fast file searcher that supports index-based searching.
+Index-based search can be significantly faster on slow file systems and when file system caching is

-Index-based search can be significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, i.e. it is "cold", then indexing will speed up search.
+ineffective: if the file system on a drive searched is not cached in RAM, i.e. it is "cold", then indexing will speed up search.
 It only searches those files that may match a specified regex pattern by using an index of the file.
 This index allows for a quick check if there is a potential match, thus we avoid searching all files.

-Also the contents of archives and compressed files can be indexed to speed up recursive searching.
-This eliminates searching them when none of their contents match the specified patterns.

 Indexed-based search with ugrep is safe and never skips updated files that may now match.
 If any files and directories are added or changed after indexing,